mhanyc/codingmental/content/articles/migrating-mediathreads-collection-bookmarklet-to-browser-extensions.md

 and bringing them in to Mediathread for annotation or use in compositions.
 We accomplished this by providing a bookmarklet that looks for media on the user's web page and imports it into Mediathread when the user selects it.
-As web sites implement CSP mechanisms, there's a strong possibility of preventing external JavaScript from getting executed, which includes code in our bookmarklet.
+As web sites implement CSP mechanisms, site developers are given the choice, often chosen, of preventing external JavaScript from getting executed, which disables our bookmarklet.
+Flickr, Dropbox, and GitHub have already implemented these mechanisms, preventing our collection bookmarklet from working on these sites.
+The issue could theoretically be fixed if each of these sites added Mediathread to their CSP whitelist.
+But that's too much to expect, and they would also need to add a whitelist entry for each Mediathread instance outside of Columbia University.

 We decided to develop browser extensions for Chrome, Firefox, and Safari to replace the bookmarklet.
 The JavaScript that runs in browser extensions is considered privileged code that can't be disabled outright via CSP.